Achievable logoAchievable logo

 Feedback

-Anaerobic training consists of high-intensity, intermittent bouts of exercise that primarily utilize the phosphagen and glycolytic energy systems.
-This form of training includes activities such as resistance training, plyometrics, sprinting, and agility drills.
-The physiological adaptations to anaerobic training encompass changes in muscular strength, power, endurance, neuromuscular function, and metabolic efficiency.
+Anaerobic training uses high-intensity, intermittent bouts of exercise that primarily rely on the phosphagen and glycolytic energy systems.
+It includes activities such as resistance training, plyometrics, sprinting, and agility drills.
+Over time, anaerobic training leads to adaptations in muscular strength, power, endurance, neuromuscular function, and metabolic efficiency.

 Anaerobic training relies heavily on two key energy pathways: